 Diversify Your Portfolio With Government Bonds

-A well-diversified bond allocation should:
+A well-diversified bond allocation should do several things at once.

 • Include exposure to multiple stable governments